zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-hyper-v/1/_index.md

 ## 1. Install the kitchen-hyperv driver

-Although Chef DK comes with Test Kitchen, you need to install the [kitchen-hyperv](https://github.com/test-kitchen/kitchen-hyperv) driver to enable it to communicate with Hyper-V.
+Although Chef DK comes with Test Kitchen, you need to install the [kitchen-hyperv](https://github.com/test-kitchen/kitchen-hyperv) driver to enable Test Kitchen to communicate with Hyper-V.

 Run this command to install it.